ytcs/ytcs.github.io/_posts/2025-01-08-just-one-more.md

 ---
 published: true
 layout: post
-title: Avoiding the "Just-One-More" Paradox
+title: Avoiding the Just-One-More Paradox
 ---

 When managing our portfolio we need to be mindful about avoiding the Just-One-More paradox (explained [here](https://www.youtube.com/watch?v=_FuuYSM7yOo)) which could lead to ruin even when each trade we take has positve EV.